 Along with other members of the UC Association of Computing Machinery (ACM) chapter, I helped organize a non-stop, 24-hour campus hackathon on the weekend on February 22-23, 2020.
 The event, which many students and sponsors attend, encourages innovation through friendly competition, mentoring resources, seminars, free food and swag.
 As organizers, we were responsible for making sure everything ran smoothly and all our attendees had a great experience.
 In order to achieve this goal, we used our planning and communication skills to ensure that we had all of our resources accounted for, could respond to any situation, and promote an inclusive and awesome environment.
 With nearly 300 hackers and many sponsors, including several major ones such as Fifth Third and Kroger, we had to ensure that our event’s amenities and atmosphere was top-notch.
 Our partnership with Major League Hacking (MLH) helped us ensure that we could provide the best hackathon for all participants.
-While it was quite a challenge to prepare for and run the vent, especially as a first time organizer, I will definitely come back to organize the tenth occurrence of this hackathon, in Spring 2021.
+While it was quite a challenge to prepare for and run the event, especially as a first time organizer, it was great and I continued to help organize the hackathon for the nest two years, last time as ACM Treasurer.
 If you are interested, and want to come next time or become a sponsor, see our website at https://revolutionuc.com/ for more details.

 Study Abroad - Germany